ot483/ecol_evol_2023/README.md

 # ecol_evol_2023
 This code is an implementation of the framework described in the paper: A framework for identifying factors controlling cyanobacterium Microcystis flos-aquae blooms by coupled CCM-ECCM Bayesian networks.
 Authors: Ofir Tal, Ilia Ostrovsky and Gideon Gal.
+DOI: 10.1002/ece3.11475

 # Instructions